-Your health and safety remain top of mind as we prepare to gather this October in Las Vegas.
-While recognizing the significant challenges of the COVID-19 pandemic, ACG will be guided by the science and informed by current health policy as we identify the most effective ways to meet our educational mission.
+Your health and safety remain top of mind as we prepare to gather October 22-27 in Las Vegas.
+ACG is committed to your safety during ACG 2021 at Mandalay Bay and we want you to be aware of the protocols and requirements voted by the ACG Board of Trustees for the meeting guided by the science and informed by current health policy.

-The ACG Board of Trustees met recently and made several critical decisions to support safely and responsibly convening the Annual Scientific Meeting:
+The ACG Board of Trustees met in August and made several critical decisions to support safely and responsibly convening the Annual Scientific Meeting:

 Onsite Safety Requirements at ACG 2021

-In the meantime, ACG is working with Mandalay Bay and our conference vendors to ensure we have appropriate safety measures in place when we welcome you to ACG 2021.
-We are committed to following CDC, state, and local recommendations at a minimum throughout the conference.
-This document will be updated based on public health guidelines and restrictions that may be implemented or changed between now and October when we convene.
+This document will be updated based on public health guidelines and restrictions that may be implemented or changed between now and October 22nd when we convene.

 Mandalay Bay Safety Protocols

 MGM Resorts, the parent company of Mandalay Bay, is committed to ongoing engagement with medical experts as well as federal, state, and local officials for the health and safety of their guests and employees.
 They have taken the important lessons learned during the pandemic and embedded them into many parts of their operations.
 For a complete listing of their health and safety commitment, please click here.

 Mandalay Bay is a GBAC STAR-accredited facility.
 GBAC STAR is the cleaning industry’s only outbreak prevention, response, and recovery accreditation.
 For facilities and other places you visit, GBAC STAR is an important indicator of their thoroughness with cleaning, disinfection, and prevention.